FoXTheCoder/Prodigy-Cheats/README.md

 - FoXTheCoder

 # Features
-- Change level
+- Change Level
-- Reset account
+- Reset Account
+- Walk Speed

 # How to use